scala/scala3/docs/dotc-internals/overall-structure.md

     )
 ```

-Note that phases are grouped, so the `phases` value is a
+Note that phases are grouped, so the `phases` method is of type
 `List[List[Phase]]`.
-The idea is that all phases in a group are be
+The idea is that all phases in a group are
 *fused* into a single tree traversal.
 That way, phases can be kept
 small (most phases perform a single function) without requiring an
 excessive number of tree traversals (which are costly, because they
 have generally bad cache locality).

-Phases fall into 4 categories:
+Phases fall into four categories:

  - Frontend phases: `Frontend`, `PostTyper` and `Pickler`. `FrontEnd` parses the source programs and generates
    untyped abstract syntax trees, which are then typechecked and transformed into typed abstract syntax trees.